Malsory/NPF_project_arctic/NPF_project_arctic/README.md

 - Folders in 'NPF_project_arctic' are split into multiple groups based on their functions.
 There are 3 types of folders: 1) ML algorithm folders, 2) data preprocessing/table making code folders, and 3) image storage.

 1.1.
 ML algorithm folders
 - ML algorithm folders function as a separate units not dependant on each other or other folders.
-Codes are stored in the form of iipynb files.
+Most codes are stored in the form of ipynb files.
 Input data is stored in the form of .csv file in each folder, and is called 'output_combined'.

 - Note: if new input data is obtained, please replace 'output_combined' file in each folder.
 - Note: if new data is obtained, make sure that column names are have exactly the same names as 'output_combined' file.
 Order of columns is not important.
 - Note: make sure that data in 'day.type' column is 'Non', 'undefined', and 'NPF'.

-- 'code_dump' .ipynb file hold old versions/extra lines of code.
-Do not run 'code_dump'.
-- '{model name}_{regular/tuned}_norm' file hold information about trained model results on raw data (so called as-it-is input).
+- '{model name}_tuned_norm' file hold information about trained model results on raw data (so called as-it-is input).
-- '{model name}_{regular/tuned}_smote' file hold information about trained model results on modified data (with usage of SMOTE, check https://imbalanced-learn.org/stable/references/generated/imblearn.over_sampling.SMOTE.html for more details).
+- '{model name}_tuned_smote' file hold information about trained model results on modified data (with usage of SMOTE, check https://imbalanced-learn.org/stable/references/generated/imblearn.over_sampling.SMOTE.html for more details).
-- 'test1_{model name}_{regular/tuned}' file hold information about trained model results on 'weighted' data.
-Note: class weighting is not available for all models (weighting of minority classes, check sklearn models' documentation for more details).

 - All result files are stored locally in the folder.